Steps to Successful Forum Marketing

 Look for popular forums that cover your niche topic.
 Start by asking your employees, suppliers, and customers which online communities they hang out in.
-Also, try doing a simple Google search for a keyword related to your niche plus "forum".
-For example, if you in the Golf marketing you could search Google for "Golf forum".
+Also, try doing a simple Google search for a keyword related to your niche plus "forum."
+For example, if your business is golf related, then you could search Google for "golf forum."

 While you'll probably come across hundreds, and possibly thousands of forums, you'll want to narrow your list to 5-10 forums that will be worth your time using the following criteria: